cloudentity/pyron/docs/plugins/transform-request.md

   "other_fields": "other_values ..."
 }
 ```
-In general, first value which is end-to-end matched by the pattern (if any) is used to compute the output.
-If there is no match, the header will not be set.
 Other values such as `$body` can be referenced just fine instead of `$authn`.
 Curly braces themselves can still be used to match literal curly braces within value, by doubling them, so {{ and }} will match { and }.